Determine relevant analytical axes

 These axes are not present in your invoices.
 You can add them in two ways:

-1. From your billing tool, by creating metadata that will automatically surface in Fincome.
+From your billing tool, by creating metadata that will automatically flow into Fincome.

-2. Directly in Fincome, via the Analytical axesfeature, where you can enrich your customers, subscriptions or products with custom attributes.
+Directly in Fincome, via the Analytical axesfeature, where you can enrich your customers, subscriptions, or products with custom attributes.

-• Acquisition channels : compare LTV or churn according to the acquisition source.
-Example : find that customers from SEO generate an LTV 2× higher than those acquired through SEA.
+Acquisition channels : compare LTV or churn according to the acquisition source.
+Example : find that customers from SEO generate an LTV 2× higher than those acquired via SEA.

-• Customer size and type : distinguish micro-businesses, SMBs, agencies or enterprise accounts to adjust pricing and offerings.
+Customer size and type : distinguish micro, small and medium businesses, agencies, or enterprise accounts to adjust pricing and offering.
 Example : discover that agencies have a lower ARPU but a longer customer lifetime than SMBs.

-• Customer lifecycle : categorize your customers according to their stage (new, onboarding, renewal).
-Example : analyze whether customers in onboarding convert faster when they activate a key feature in the first month.
+Customer lifecycle : categorize your customers according to their stage (new, onboarding, renewal).
+Example : analyze whether customers in onboarding convert faster when they activate a key feature within the first month.

-• Account owner : assign the Sales rep or CSM in charge, and compare portfolio performance.
+Account owner : assign the Sales or CSM responsible, and compare portfolio performance.
 Example : measure which CSM has the best retention rate on their customer portfolio.

-• Reason for churn : understand why your customers leave (price, product, support…), especially when cross-referenced with cohorts.
-Example : identify that 40% of churns stem from poor product adoption, versus 20% related to price.
+Reason for churn : understand why your customers leave (price, product, support…), especially cross-referenced with cohorts.
+Example : identify that 40% of churns come from poor product adoption, versus 20% related to price.

 2. How to leverage segmentation in Fincome